Grief Treatment Plans

 4. Companioning

 As a therapist, you may have worked with clients who needed someone to listen to them and validate their feelings.
-Companioning is a form of grief therapy treatment focused on that.
+Companioning is a form of grief treatment focused on that.
 Rather than trying to analyze or “fix”’ the client's situation, a companioning therapist is present and provides a safe space for people to express their thoughts and emotions and feel supported.
 This style of grief support mirrors walking alongside someone in grief, rather than a typical therapy session.

 5. Complicated Grief Therapy